 Electrolysis hair removal

 is mainly used to remove facial hair, but it is effective on your whole body, including your genital region.
-Many doctors who perform Surgical Reassignment Surgery (SRS) strongly advise having genital electrolysis before SRS.
+Most surgeons who perform Surgical Reassignment Surgery (SRS) strongly advise having genital electrolysis before SRS.

 Why genital electrolysis prior to SRS?
 Can’t I have my SRS without it?